ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 Resource knobs:

 - `num_gpus_for_eval` controls how many model replicas stay resident
-- GPU dispatch is fixed to one request per worker call
+- `gpu_batch_size` controls how many prepared requests are combined per GPU generate call
+- `gpu_batch_timeout_ms` controls how long the dispatcher may wait before releasing a tail batch
-- `model_pool.py` is intentionally a single-request dispatcher, not a tunable batch scheduler
+- `model_pool.py` is a tunable batch dispatcher
 - `max_workers` and `max_pending_ddar` control DDAR-side throughput and backpressure

 If DDAR is the bottleneck, increasing GPUs alone will not help much.
 In that case, inspect `max_workers` and `max_pending_ddar`.